| |

 • Leave space for surprises, because caregiving is full of them.

 Nurses care deeply, but they also learn not to take every emotion home with them.
-This practice is called compassionate detachment.
 That means showing love and concern while protecting your own emotional energy.

 For family caregivers, this can be hard.
 You love your person.
 But holding every struggle in your heart can lead you to caregiver burnout.